Battle of Guinegate (1479): Background

 Charles the Bold, the last Duke of Burgundy, had been killed at the Battle of Nancy on 5 January 1477.
-King Louis XI immediately adjudicated his territories to be recovered fiefs of the French Kingdom and campaigned in the Counties of Artois, Flanders and Hainaut and the Duchy of Burgundy.
+King Louis XI immediately adjudicated his territories to be recovered fiefs of the Kingdom of France and campaigned in the Counties of Artois, Flanders and Hainaut and the Duchy of Burgundy.
 Nevertheless, Charles' only heir, Mary of Burgundy, on 19 August had married Archduke Maximilian, who, determined to protect the Burgundian inheritance, organised troops in the Burgundian Netherlands and marched against the French army.

 Many of the troops who had been victorious at the Battle of Nancy had been provided by the Lower League.
 Among the troops was a sizable contingent of Swiss soldiers, which had been a part of the victorious army of Lorraine, and its salient characteristic was its method of fighting.
 Formed up in pike squares, the Swiss mercenaries made themselves and their method of warfare felt far beyond their borders.
 The notable characteristic of the pike squares was the difficulty with which the traditional cavalry of the day had in penetrating it.

 The failure at Nancy and its reasons had not escaped Jacques of Savoy, Count of Romont, who had fought under the Archduke's father-in-law, Charles, at the Battle of Nancy.
 He was now fighting on the side of the Archduke and urged him to adopt a similar method of fighting with his 11,000 foot troops.
-According to Delbruck, as the 20-year-old Maximilian was still young, inexperienced and in the territories of his wife, it was Romont, the Swiss count, who formed up the Flemish infantry in the Swiss manner.
+According to Delbruck, as the 20-year-old Maximilian was still young, inexperienced and in the territories of his wife, it was Romont, the count of Romont, who formed up the Flemish infantry in the Swiss manner.

-Also, in the same area, a formation similar to that of the Swiss had been used by Flemish rebels against the French knights successfully in the 1302 Battle of Courtrai, but at Rosebeke in 1382, the combat method failed in the plain terrain, as opposed to the Swiss mountainous terrain.
+Also, in the same area, a formation similar to that of the Swiss had been used by Flemish rebels against the French knights successfully in the 1302 Battle of the Golden Spurs, but at Roosebeke in 1382, the combat method failed in the plain terrain, as opposed to the Swiss mountainous terrain.

-Jelle Haemers and Gerhard Benecke on the other hand note that the Duke took personal control of military operations himself, like an impresario, although he got help from advisors, especially regarding financial matters, which he also controlled during the time of war.
+Jelle Haemers and Gerhard Benecke on the other hand note that the Archduke took personal control of military operations himself, like an impresario, although he got help from advisors, especially regarding financial matters, which he also controlled during the time of war.
 (Note: "On the battlefield Maximilian of Austria acted like a true ‘impresario of war ’.
 James Tracy anointed emperor Charles V with this title, which means a 'director' of war.
 An impresario, such as Maximilian, sets the objectives for the military campaign, establishes numerical quotas and guidelines for the recruitment of the troops, coordinates battles, which he also attends in person, and adjusts troop movements as necessary.
 Of course, when exercising his impresarial mastery, the duke received help from his advisors, especially concerning financial matters".)